 Why do I cruise?
 It’s a matter of preference really.
 While there is nothing wrong with spending your vacation time at a resort with a swim-up bar, laying in the sun with endless cold drinks in your hand.

 On all three Holland America cruises, we traveled through the Eastern Caribbean and visited Half Moon Cay (one of my favorite ports), Grand Turk, St. Thomas, St. Maarten, and San Juan.
-On the Allure of the Seas we visited Jamaica, Haiti, Cozumel, (Punta Cana) was cancelled due to the weather.
-On the Carnival Legend we went to Alaska (Inside Passage) and stopped at Juneau, Skagway, Ketchikan and Glacier Bay.
-On this last cruise on the Norwegian Epic, we stopped at Ocho Rios in Jamaica, Grand Cayman, Belize, Costa May and Cozumel in Mexico.
+On the Allure of the Seas, we visited Jamaica, Haiti, Cozumel, (Punta Cana) was canceled due to the weather.
+On the Carnival Legend, we went to Alaska (Inside Passage) and stopped at Juneau, Skagway, Ketchikan, and Glacier Bay.
+On this last cruise on the Norwegian Epic, we stopped at Ocho Rios in Jamaica, Grand Cayman, Belize, Costa Maya and Cozumel in Mexico.

 I find it nice to wake up each morning with a new exciting view.
 There are plenty of activities, demonstrations, entertainment to keep you busy onboard.
 Just off the top of my head, here are some activities that I have seen (most cruise lines offer similar options).

-- Early morning fitness class, yoga, cardio, zumba, spin cycle… Yes there is a fitness center onboard, it wasn’t mentioned earlier as I don’t (but probably should) use it.
-There is a fitness instuctor for private lessons or to help you use the equipment safely.
+- Early morning fitness class, yoga, cardio, Zumba, spin cycle… Yes, there is a fitness center onboard, it wasn’t mentioned earlier as I don’t (but probably should) use it.
+There is a fitness instructor for private lessons or to help you use the equipment safely.

 - Cooking demonstrations from the chefs onboard.